gabubellon/gabubellon.github.io/index.md

 ## Hello, I’m Gabriel Bellon

-I’m an Data Scientist , Data Analyst and Startup Founder living in Joinville,SC, Brazil.
+I’m an Data Scientist , Data Analyst and Startup Founder living in Joinville, SC, Brazil.

 You can find me on: